-Mankind has endured some pretty terrible things in the last 2,000 years, from genocidal wars to natural disasters to virulent plague.
+Humanity has endured some pretty terrible things in the last 2,000 years, from genocidal wars to natural disasters to virulent plagues.
 But what was the absolute worst time to live in certain countries?
 Or, to put it another way, what events in history should you be glad every day you didn't have to live through?

-If one looks at major causes of death in different eras, it's easy to see some time periods are objectively (at least from a safety perspective) better than others.
+If you look at the major causes of death in different eras, it's easy to see some time periods were objectively (at least from a safety perspective) better than others.
 Tuscany is a fantastic place, but around 1348 the city was making corpse lasagna with plague victims.
 And if you're dying to see London, avoid 1666, the year of the Great Plague and the Great Fire.

 People sometimes claim the modern era is one of the worst times in history, but the sheer brutality of history begs to differ.

-The plague killed an estimated 20 million people across Europe, making it one of the worst times to live anywhere on the continent.
+The plague killed an estimated 20 million people across Europe during one of the worst times to live anywhere on the continent.

 Even after the war ended, the carnage wasn't over.
-In that same year, 1918, the Spanish Flu pandemic took off, eventually infecting 1/3 of the world's population and killing 50 million people, making it more than twice as deadly as the most horrific war the world had ever seen.
+In that same year, 1918, the Spanish flu pandemic took off, eventually infecting one-third of the world's population and killing 50 million people.
+It was more than twice as deadly as the most horrific war the world had ever seen.

 The Americas: 1520s